-- Needing an injectable medicine doesn't mean that you did anything wrong.
-It just means that you need a little extra help to control your blood glucose. - There are two types of medicine given by injection for diabetes.
-Insulin (there are different kinds) and non-insulin injectables.
-They are not the same thing.
+- control your blood glucose.
+There are two types of medicine given by injection for diabetes.
+Insulin (there are different kinds) and non-insulin injectables. - They are not the same thing.
 Know the name of the injectable medicine you've been prescribed, when it works, how to take it, and possible side effects.

-• You're not flying solo, so relax.
+You're not flying solo, so relax.
 Learn about some tips for taking your medicine that may help to reduce pain or side effects.
-Your diabetes care and education specialist or nurse can show you what you need to do and know.
+Your diabetes care and education specialist or nurse can show you - what you need to do and know.
 Your pharmacist can help, too.

 For every worry or concern you may have, there's a way to help manage it.
 It's important to not hold them inside you-but talk about them.
-Here are some common ones other people with type 2 diabetes have shared.

-- "I'm afraid of needles and worry that the shots will hurt." - Fear is a common emotion when starting injections.
-Did you know that the needle used for injectable diabetes medicines is much smaller than the ones used for the flu vaccine?
+Here are some common ones other people with type is much smaller than the ones used for the flu vaccine?
 That's true!
 Sometimes the best way to get over your fear is to get on with taking your first shot.
 Most people find that it's less painful than testing their blood glucose.

-• "I'm worried about low blood glucose."
+"I'm worried about low blood glucose."
 Some injectable medicines have a higher risk of low blood glucose than others.
-Talk with your healthcare professional about having a plan to manage low blood glucose.
-Knowing what to do if this happens can help you feel more comfortable.
+Talk with your healthcare provider about having a plan to manage low blood glucose.